|Place of birth||Laramie, Wyoming|

-Caitlin Long, who had spent 22 years on Wall Street in senior roles, first came across Bitcoin in 2012 in Austrian School economics circles.
-She fully immersed herself in 2013 when an article on “how to” buy and store Bitcoin hit her inbox.
-With a passion for “honest ledgers” and the goal to make securities markets fairer by issuing and trading securities on a blockchain, Long was chairwoman and president of blockchain startup Symbiont until 2018.
+A Wall Street veteran, Caitlin Long first came across Bitcoin in 2012 in economics circles at the Austrian School.
+She fully immersed herself in 2013 when an article on how to buy and store Bitcoin hit her inbox.
+With a passion for “honest ledgers” and the goal to make securities markets fairer by issuing and trading securities on a blockchain, Long was chairwoman and president of the blockchain startup Symbiont until 2018.